kedacore/keda-docs/content/docs/2.1/scalers/mongodb.md

       query: '{"region":"eu-1","state":"running","plan":"planA"}'
       # Required: according to the number of query result, to scale job
       queryValue: "1"
-      # Optional: This value will be assign to the metric
+      # Optional: This value will default to a masked version of the host and collection name if not set by the user (metrics name value would be then `mongodb-https---xxx-test_collection`)
       metricName: "global-metric"
 ```